YurtsAI/maverick/README.md

 #### Common reasons why you can't run Maverick:

+- Port is not available.
+If this is the case, hit `CMD/CTRL + SHIFT + P` and type `Settings`.
+Then, select `Open Settings (UI)` and search `Maverick port`.
+By default, the Maverick model runs on port `9401`, but you can change this to whichever port you prefer.
 - When pressing `Run debugger`, it shows different target options (nodejs, edge, etc.).
 Your VSCode root directory might be incorrect.
 Make sure your root directory is the folder in which the `package.json` file is.
 - Error message `module "node-fetch" not found...`.
 You need to run `npm install`.
 - `canvas.node` was compiled against a different Node.js.
 [Try to remove canvas](https://github.com/hieunc229/copilot-clone/issues/9) (`npm uninstall canvas`)